 Business managers and/or gate workers will be responsible for validating tickets at the gates.
 Patrons will present their mobile devices indicating ticket purchases.
 Gate workers will validate the purchase by selecting the 'green' validate option.
-Do not allow admission for anyone that presents a device in which the validate option has already been selected.
+Do not allow admission for anyone that presents a device in which the "validate" option has already been selected.

 There will not be any cash transactions at the gates.
-GoFan reports total tickets sales to the Athletics Department.
+Ticket sales will be reported to the Athletics Department after each event by GoFan.

 Business Managers will be responsible for turning in Pass Gate forms.
-Pass Gate forms will be turned in for GHSA passes and for Board Employees for each game/event.
-Use the correct form for each.
+Pass Gate forms will be turned in for GHSA passes and for Board Employees for each athletic event.
+Be sure to use the correct form.